hl7au/au-fhir-base/pages/_includes/au-headcircum-intro.md

 **AU Head Circumference Profile** *[[FMM Level 0](guidance.html)]*

-This profile is provided as a common representation of head circumference with extended coding option for SNOMED-CT usage
+This profile is provided as a common representation of head circumference with extended coding options for SNOMED-CT usage.

 #### Usage Notes
 * Requires appropriate SNOMED coding